-Once your cervix is dilated, you may feel the urge to push.
+After your cervix is dilated, you may feel the urge to push.
 Your midwife will guide you on when to breathe out and push.

 You may be asked to work with your body at the start of a contraction.
 You may have had previous practice of these breathing exercises.

 - When you breathe out, push down into your bottom as if you were trying to do a poo.

 - Take a breath when you need to and push again.

 - Rest between contractions - have a drink and prepare for the next urge.